 We on the SNP Benches, and I am sure those across the House, support and salute the bravery of pro-democracy activists and call for the immediate release of all political prisoners, along with, of course, Maria Kolesnikova.
-I am sure that we all agree on that point.
+I am sure we all agree on that point.

 I am grateful for the Minister’s statement and I agree, as far as it goes, but I would urge her to go further.
 I make four concrete proposals specifically based on the rule of law.
 There are things we can do through the OSCE and European partners, but there also things we can do specifically.
 Targeted sanctions on individuals under the Magnitsky regime is something that the UK can do now.
 We welcome the suspension of military co-operation, but could we have an explicit statement on what it actually involves and its ramifications?
 Can we explore humanitarian aid to activists?
 Poland has given €10 million to brave activists.
 Can we explore sanctions against companies involved in facilitating oppression by the regime?
 These are concrete points that the UK can act on now.

-First, on sanctions, we have made it very clear that we support sanctions against those responsible for the election fraud and human rights abuses.
-We will work with our international partners to sanction those responsible and to hold the Belarusian authorities to account.
+First, we have made it very clear that we support sanctions against those responsible for the election fraud and human rights abuses.
+We will work with our international partners to sanction those responsible and hold the Belarusian authorities to account.
 We currently implement EU sanctions and we will continue to do so during the implementation period, and we will consider future designations very carefully, based on evidence.

 I do hope that the Minister has a chance to meet the activists who are outside Portcullis House as we speak.
 There is a consensus that the bravery and determination that they have all shown during this terrible crisis has been an inspiration to us all.

-I have some specific questions around election monitoring in Belarus and other countries.
+I have some specific questions about election monitoring in Belarus and other countries.
 Have the Government cut funding for that particular function?
 Is there a desk officer on Belarus who speaks Belarusian?
 At the same time, the Government are turning up the heat on European allies with leaked briefings that they will break internationally binding treaties, which is hardly the behaviour of a responsible Government intent on working with our allies to solve common challenges.
 Could we have, perhaps, great tweets but also specific action, to pull together with Europe to solve this terrible problem?

 Let me be absolutely clear.
 The hon.
 Lady raises some very important points here.
 We are working very hard with our international partners, because we recognise the importance of doing so.
 As I highlighted earlier, we are working through the OSCE.
 We are also working to support sanctions.
 In terms of the support that I have from the Foreign, Commonwealth and Development Office, I have a great team of officials who are working really hard on this area, as I am sure the hon.
 Lady would expect and welcome.